scipp/scipp/doc/design.md

 1. `integrate`
 1. Basic statistics operations such as min, max, mean, and standard deviation
-1. Serialization and deserialization, mainly for saving to and loading from disk
+1. Serialization and deserialization, mainly for saving to and loading from disk *Question: Should disk I/O live in a separate module/library?*

 ### <a name="overview:relation-to-existing-workspace-types"></a>Relation to existing workspace types